-Commissioned by the Department for Education, L&W has developed new resources which encourage collaborative working and support local areas looking to develop ESOL local partnerships:
+Commissioned by the Department for Education, Learning and Work Institute developed new resources which encourage collaborative working and support local areas looking to develop ESOL local partnerships.